Carmyllie Railway: Sale to the SNER

-The Scottish North Eastern Railway (SNER) purchased the line from the Marquess of Dalhousie in 1865, under the terms of the Scottish North-Eastern Railway Purchase of Carmyllie Railway Act, 1865.
+The Scottish North Eastern Railway (SNER) purchased the line from the Marquess of Dalhousie in 1865, under the terms of the Scottish North-eastern (Purchase of Carmyllie Railway) Act 1865 (28 & 29 Vict. c. lxxxiii).

 The SNER itself was absorbed by the Caledonian Railway on 10 August 1866.

 Joint ownership

 The Caledonian saw its future as the controller of a large railway network throughout much of Scotland, and it engaged in continuing absorptions of smaller concerns.
 Parliament began to take the view that this was anti-competitive and granted running powers to the rival North British Railway (NBR) over much of the northern part of the Caledonian Railway system.
 The NBR opened the Tay bridge in 1878, giving it direct access to the north shore of the Firth of Tay.
 Its objective was to reach Aberdeen, and it requested the transfer of the Dundee and Arbroath line to joint ownership (between the Caledonian Railway and the NBR).
 At Arbroath the NBR had built its own line from there to Montrose and northwards.

-The transfer took place by Act of Parliament of 21 July 1879, and was effective from 1 February 1880.
+The transfer took place by the North British Railway, Dundee and Arbroath Joint Line Act 1879 (42 & 43 Vict. c. clv) of 21 July 1879, and was effective from 1 February 1880.

 Passengers

 The railway had been conceived for the transport of minerals down to the coast.
 Over the years agricultural products and household materials had been carried in ordinary goods trains also.

-The Government had wished to encourage the provision of rail passenger services in remote areas without the heavy costs of main line operating controls, and in 1896 the Light Railways Act 1896 was passed.
-A Board of Trade certificate was required without the expense of an individual Act of Parliament, and with (unspecified in legislation) relaxations of operational procedures.
+The government had wished to encourage the provision of rail passenger services in remote areas without the heavy costs of main line operating controls, and the Light Railways Act 1896 was passed.
+A Board of Trade certificate was required without the expense of an individual act of Parliament, and with (unspecified in legislation) relaxations of operational procedures.

-The branch line obtained authorisation to operate as a light railway in 1898, and the first passenger trains ran on 1 February 1900.
+The branch line obtained authorisation to operate as a light railway in the Carmyllie Light Railway Order 1898, and the first passenger trains ran on 1 February 1900.

 Geraldine Mitton states that this was the first such operation in Scotland:

-"From Arbroath a light railway runs (7 miles) up country to the village of Carmyllie, 600 feet above the sea, famous for its quarries of "Arbroath pavement".
+From Arbroath a light railway runs (7 miles) up country to the village of Carmyllie, 600 feet above the sea, famous for its quarries of "Arbroath pavement."
 This, the first light railway in Scotland, was opened for passenger traffic on 1st Feb.
-1900."
+1900.

 During World War I many railways suspended passenger operation in marginal areas because of the shortage of manpower, and the passenger service on the Carmyllie branch was temporarily withdrawn in January 1917; it was reinstated in September 1917, Saturdays only, and daily from 1 January 1918.

 Typical passenger services in 1922 consisted of two round trips per day between Arbroath and Carmyllie, one in the morning and one in the evening, with journey times between 31 and 46 minutes.

 The passenger service to the very small communities was lightly used, and on 2 December 1929 it was finally withdrawn.
 The line was now serving goods and mineral traffic only.